6c65726f79/custom-titlebar/README.md

 ]);

-// Or with getApplicationMenu in Electron
+// Or with getApplicationMenu in Electron titlebar.updateMenu(Menu.getApplicationMenu());

-titlebar.updateMenu(Menu.getApplicationMenu());
 ```

 ## Update horizontal alignment

-This method update the horizontal alignment of the window title.
-Left, center and right are allowed.
+This method updates the horizontal alignment of the window title. `left`, `center` and `right` are allowed.

 ```
 titlebar.updateHorizontalAlignment('right');